See our exclusive index of companies on the move:Explore Stocks

 - Australia Government on Foreign Investments

-With 24 percent of its energy coming from renewable sources, Australia is a country to watch when it comes to renewable energy.
+Almost 36 percent of Australia's energy comes from renewable sources, making it a country to watch when it comes to renewable energy.
 Here's how investors can get involved.

 As cultures, political movements and scientific advancements shift, the world is becoming increasingly interested in the rapidly growing renewable energy sector.